-Number of Inmates Completing Literacy Program: Currently, this measure identifies the number of inmates enrolled in a high school equivalency literacy program receiving a certificate for successfully completing the General Educational Development (GED) assessment.
+Number of Inmates Completing Literacy Program: This measure identifies the number of inmates enrolled in a high school equivalency literacy program receiving a certificate for successfully completing the General Educational Development (GED) assessment.
 The GED offers adults who did not compete traditional high school an opportunity to pursue education and career opportunities once released to the community.
+Additionally, beginning in FY 2017 the Bureau accepted non-GED credentials earned through passing the HiSet and TASC high school equivalency tests.